kristianmandrup/amazing-aurelia-book/advanced-routing.md

   }
 ```

-On the `Router`, we can then introduce the `viewModelLocation` function that we can delegate to, which by we set to uses the standard resolution strategy as well.
-Note that we must now import the function `relativeToFile` from `aurelia-path`.
+On the `Router`, we can then introduce the `viewModelLocation` delegate function which we set to use the standard resolution strategy by default as well.

+*Important*: We must now import the function `relativeToFile` from `aurelia-path`.

 `router/router.js`